Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Proposed Method: Graph-SCP

 Motivated by the above discussion, we compute two features derived from the hypergraph representation of SCP.
 Observe that the hypergraph representation does not include the universe node.
 Thus the hypergraph feature values for the ``Universe'' node are set to 0.

 To generate hypergraph features for the ``Elements'' and ``Columns'' nodes, we use the following procedure.
 First, each ``Elements'' node is assigned a weight equal to the inverse of its hyperedge degree -- i.e., the weight of an element within a subset corresponds to the inverse of the set size (see Figure \ref{problem}(D)).
-Second, we define two probability transition matrices in order to generate the Laplacian matrix of the SCP hypergraph with edge-dependent vertex weights \cite{chitra2019random}.
-The first probability transition matrix is for transitions from one ``Elements'' node to another via a hyperedge (a ``Columns'' node); and the second matrix is for transitions from one hyperedge to another via an ``Elements'' node.
+Second, we define two probability transition matrices in order to generate the Laplacian matrix of the SCP hypergraph with edge-dependent vertex weights \cite{chitra2019random}: (\emph{i}) a matrix for transitions from one ``Elements'' node to another via a hyperedge (a ``Columns'' node), and (\emph{ii}) a matrix for transitions from one hyperedge to another via an ``Elements'' node.
 Third, we compute the eigenvalues of the two Laplacian matrices.
 These eigenvalues become the hypergraph-based features of the ``Elements'' and ``Columns'' nodes, respectively.